jank34/Uniaxial-Tensile-Tester/README.md

 3. Software Dependencies:

-##Special libraries for code in the library folder in the repository.
+Special libraries for codes in the library folder in the repository.